-This Ohio State Park isn’t known to be a great rock-hounding location by itself, but the waterfalls within it are great spots to find Devonian-era fossils.
+Not a location for geodes, but a great spot for looking for fossils!
+This Ohio State Park is known to be a great rockhounding location and the Collecting Piles within it are great spots to find Devonian-era fossils.

 The fossils are from marine and insectoid life that hasn’t walked the earth in millions of years, and they’ll look great in anyone’s collection.

-You can expect to find a lot of fossil fragments laying in the open, and whole fossils can be found pretty frequently among the rocks near the waterfalls.
+You can expect to find a lot of fossil fragments laying in the open, and whole fossils can be found pretty frequently among the loose shale.

 4. Brown County Roadways and Creek Beds

 Do you want to do some light rockhounding without worrying about private property or permits?
 Well, you’re in luck.
 Large portions of southern Indiana have roadways that have geodes sitting right on the surface.
 You just have to pick them up.